KyleAMathews/vite-remix-electric-sql-starter/README.md

 `npm run dev`

+## FAQs

+Q) How do I change my schema?
+A) During early development it's often easiest to blow away the schema entirely — you can run `npm run backend:down` to remove the db/electric containers/volumes and then restart and re-run migrations.
+Once you have a production version of the application, you'll need to run schema migrations.

 ### TODOs
 - [ ] Add production build script
 - [ ] Add auth of some sort